Empire (1965 film): Release

-Empire premiered on March 6, 1965 at the City Hall Cinema in Manhattan, then the site of Mekas' Film-Makers' Cinematheque.
-Reporting on the premiere in his Village Voice column, Mekas did not state how many people were in the 576-seat theater, but claimed that after the film had been running for ten minutes, 30 or 40 people surrounded him and another staff member demanding their money back, "threatening to solve the question of the new vision and the new cinema by breaking chairs on our heads".
+Empire premiered on March 6, 1965, at the City Hall Cinema in Manhattan, then the site of Mekas' Film-Makers' Cinematheque.
+Reporting on the premiere in his Village Voice column, Mekas claimed that after the film had been running for ten minutes, 30 or 40 people surrounded him and another staff member demanding their money back, "threatening to solve the question of the new vision and the new cinema by breaking chairs on our heads".
+According to Robert Fulford of the Toronto Star, 80 people paid $2 per seat, and when they discovered it was "eight hours of film of the Empire State Building at night with no action except for the occasional light turning on or off," half demanded their money back, and one man called the police.
+When the cops came, they were disappointed because they suspected it was a "dirty" film.
+The angry individuals were refunded, but about ten people stayed for the entire film.
+"They talked to each other, drank beer, slept, and agreed it was a fine movie."

-Apart from Mekas' articles, the only other extended discussion of the film around the time of its release is in two articles in Film Culture, a journal of experimental cinema that Mekas and his brother published.
 Gregory Battcock, a critic who was part of Warhol's circle and appears in several of his films, connected the film with other works by Warhol in terms of its focus on a subject that the viewer already generally knows.
 He argued this left space to emphasize other issues, particularly the physical medium of film, and the artistic use of long duration as a way of concentrating attention on these qualities.
-Battcock also observed that Empire had quickly become a classic of the avant garde and promised to have great if unpredictable influence on the development of film.
+Battcock also observed that Empire had quickly become a classic of the avant-garde and promised to have great if unpredictable influence on the development of film.

 In 1966, Warhol and his colleagues began producing events featuring rock band the Velvet Underground; these went by several names, ultimately becoming best known as the "Exploding Plastic Inevitable."
 In addition to the Velvet Underground, the Exploding Plastic Inevitables featured simultaneous mixes of strobe lights, dancers, colored slides and film projections.
 Advertisements for the events held in the spring of 1966 in New York's East Village mention Empire among other Warhol films to be screened.